What Is Asbestos?

 Asbestos, a set of six naturally occurring minerals, has been used for more than 2000 years for its heat resistance and insulation properties.
 Three of these asbestos types, chrysotile, amosite, and crocidolite, were actively mined for their heat resistant properties.
 The remaining three types, tremolite, actinolite, and anthophyllite, were primarily non-commercial contaminants in other types of asbestos ore or in talc ore.

-If you or a loved one have been diagnosed with an asbestos related disease like Mesothelioma, Lung Cancer, or Asbestosis, call us at 1-800-459-1881 or locally at 757-223-4545 for a free consultation.
+If you or a loved one have been diagnosed with an asbestos related disease like Mesothelioma, Lung Cancer, or Asbestosis, call us at 757-223-4545 for a free consultation.
 You can also fill out our contact form and we'll contact you.